Exhibitor Rules and Regulations

 Sales and Order Taking

 The purpose of the exhibits is to further the education of meeting attendees through product and service displays and demonstrations related to the field of gastroenterology.
 Sales and order taking are permitted if transactions are conducted in a manner consistent with the professional nature of the meeting.
 The ACG reserves the right to restrict sales activities that it deems inappropriate, unprofessional, or unrelated to the field of gastroenterology.
-All exhibitors who conduct sales during an event are responsible for obtaining the appropriate business license(s) and for paying all applicable Provincial (PST) and Federal Sales Taxes (GST).
+All exhibitors who conduct sales during an event are responsible for obtaining the appropriate business license(s) and for paying all applicable taxes.

 Security

-Security shall be furnished by Management to be on duty in the Exhibit Hall when exhibits are closed, but the safekeeping of the exhibitor’s property shall remain the responsibility of the exhibitor.
+Security shall be furnished by Management to be on duty in the Exhibit Hall but the safekeeping of the exhibitor’s property shall remain the responsibility of the exhibitor.
 Exhibitors should not leave valuable materials or equipment on the exhibit floor outside the hours when exhibits are open.
 If security is required in your booth during or after normal show hours, you may contract directly with ACG’s security contractor for that service.
-Information and order forms will be included in the Official Exhibitor Services Kit.
+Information and order forms will be included in the Official Exhibitor Services Manual.
 The American College of Gastroenterology will assume no responsibility for any losses sustained by exhibitors.
-Complete information regarding drayage will be forwarded with the Official Exhibitor Information Kit after confirmation of space assignment.

 Set-Up/Dismantle Details